adlnet/xAPI-Spec/xAPI.md

 * SHOULD use the corresponding existing verb;
 * MAY create and use their own verbs where a suitable verb does not already exist.

-###### NOTE:
-In some future version, this specification might specify additional machine-readable information about the verb be made available, but the choice to do so is postponed to monitor emerging practices.

-##### 4.1.3.1 Verb Object:

-###### Description

-The verb object is the representation of a verb that is actually included in a statement.
-It consists of:

-* a reference the verb itself via a URI;
-* a display property which provides the human-readable meaning of the verb in one or more languages.

-###### Details
-The display property:

-* MUST be used to illustrate the meaning which is already determined by the verb URI;
-* MUST NOT be used to alter the meaning of a verb;
-* SHOULD be used by all statements.

-A system reading a statement:

-* MUST use the verb URI to infer meaning;
-* MUST NOT use the display property to infer any meaning from the statement;
-* MUST NOT use the display property for any purpose other than display to a human.
-For example, the display property MUST NOT be used for aggregation or categorization of statements.

-The verb in the table above is included for illustrative purposes only.
-This is not intended to imply that a verb with this meaning has been defined with this id.
-This applies to all example verbs given in this specification document, with the exception of the reserved verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>.

 <a name="object"/>